chec/commercejs-examples/templates/tutorial-template.md

 until finished
 ```

-End with an example of getting some data out of the system or using it for a little demo
+End with linking an example of live project or demo

 ## Running the tests